9664250/TeamSparkleRocket/README.md

 * Santash and Phineas will be active and looking to make any changes to the robot design.
 * CJ will make any changes to the code if needed.
 * Shayla will help document updates/progress.

-Driving Log (recording of how well driving works):
+Driving Log (recording of how well driving works, recorded by Cassandra and Shayla):
+Recording round #, whether donut grab was successful, whether robot drive worked properly, whether robot completed the task, and any unexpected issues.

 * Round 1:
 * Round 2: